SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Griffon.md

     usage: Triggered action
     distance: Self
     target: Self
-    trigger: The griffon takes damage
+    trigger: The griffon takes damage.
     effects:
       - name: Effect
-        effect: The griffon halves the damage, ignores any nondamaging effects associated with it, and shifts up to 2 squares
+        effect: The griffon halves the damage, ignores any nondamaging effects associated with it, and shifts up to 2 squares.
   - type: feature
     feature_type: trait
     name: Beast of Prey